 This mono-floral honey is harvested in late June and July in the high hilly areas of the Appalachians.
 Sourwood is revered by honey enthusiasts from around the world and has won countless awards.
 Our Sourwood is harvested in northern Georgia, USA and has a dark amber color with an extremely aromatic nose.
-Wait until the end of your tasting, and you will notice a beautiful spicy anise finish.
+Wait until the end of your tasting, and you will notice a beautiful marzipan finish.

 Natural raw honey has the seemingly magical capability of spontaneously "setting" or crystallizing.
 Each honey will crystallize at a different rate based on the sugar and water composition.
 With its wonderful texture and more concentrated flavor, we recommend crystallized honey as a delicious spread over toast!
 If liquid honey suits you better, simply heat a warm water bath to 100 degrees and remove the pan from the heat.
 Submerge your jar with the cap removed and allow to stand 20-30 minutes.
 It will be ready to pour again!
 An uncertain amount of time will pass before the honey may need de-crystallization again, and then simply repeat these steps as needed.